 Shapiro, the Highland Park resident who fled the parade with his family, said his 2-year-old son woke up screaming later that night.

 Foody reported from Chicago.
 Groves reported from Sioux Falls, South Dakota.
-Associated Press writers Don Babwin in Chicago, Mike Householder in Highland Park and Bernard Condon and Mike Balsamo in New York also contributed.
+Associated Press writers Martha Irvine and Mike Householder in Highland Park; Mike Balsamo and Bernard Condon in New York; David Koenig in Dallas; Jeff Martin in Woodstock, Georgia; Fabiola Sánchez in Monterrey, Mexico; and Jim Mustian in New Orleans contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.